 I remember using the configurator on Chevrolet.com to build my own dream Camaro: an Inferno Orange SS model with the ground effects package, similar to the one shown below. (note: the Camaro shown above is not equipped with the ground effects package)

-Fast forward to my sophomore year in college, when I had the privilege of sitting in a brand new 2013 Camaro ZL1 at a local dealer, and my infatuation with Camaro grew exponentially.
-The trick headlights and refined front fascia had me in a daze, which broke when I fired up the supercharged 6.2-liter LSA and it let out a throaty rumble.
+Fast forward to my sophomore year in college, when I had the privilege of sitting in a brand new 2013 Camaro ZL1 at a local dealer, and my infatuation with the Camaro grew exponentially.
+The trick headlights and refined front fascia had me in a daze, which broke when I fired up the supercharged 6.2-liter LSA and heard its throaty rumble.
 I didn’t dare put it in gear, though, as I was terrified of marring the new Camaro in any way.
 I figured I should keep my record clear if I ever wanted to actually have a ZL1 of my own sitting in the driveway.

 When the sixth-generation Camaro hit dealer lots as a 2016 model, I was wrapping up my final year of higher education as a masters student while writing for a GM-centric news outlet.
 I thought my desire for a Camaro had piqued with the arrival of the 2017 ZL1, but then Chevy followed up with the 2018 ZL1 1LE and my irrational urge to spend money I didn’t have on a depreciating asset began to take over my life.